cseanburns/personal_knowledge_mgmt/src/13-reference-management-part-2.md

 (Smith, 2007) or (Chan, 2018, p.
 144) or "Garcia (2020) stated ...".
 You can also generate bibliographies using many different styles, like APA, MLA, Chicago, and so forth.
-Zotero will auto-update your bibliography as you add more in-text citations.
+Zotero will auto-update the bibliography in your document as you add more in-text citations.
 To set a default style, in Zotero, click on the **Edit** button in the Zotero menu bar,